SeisComP/seiscomp/doc/base/glossary.rst

       more dataloggers.

    station magnitude
-      a) The station magnitude is the magnitude value based on the amplitude measurements of a single station.
+      #.
+The station magnitude is the magnitude value based on the amplitude measurements of a single station.
          Due to radiation pattern, site and path effects and the calibration of the station the station magnitudes of one event can scatter significantly.
-      b) QuakeML object
+      #.
+QuakeML object

    stick-slip
       The rapid displacement that occurs between two sides of a fault when the shear stress